containeroo/agent-forge-operator/README.md

 - Watches CAPI `AgentMachine` demand for one HyperShift `NodePool`.
 - Creates capacity only for `AgentMachine` objects waiting on `NoSuitableAgents`.
-- Creates vSphere VMs from an `InfraEnv` discovery ISO when more Agents are needed.
+- Creates `VsphereAgent` requests and then vSphere VMs from an `InfraEnv` discovery ISO when more Agents are needed.
 - Optionally approves matching Assisted Installer `Agent` objects.
-- Deletes only owned VMs and stale unbound Agents when scale-down is allowed.
+- Deletes only owned VMs and stale unbound Agents when scale-down is allowed by `spec.cleanupPolicy`.
 - Reports status conditions, planned actions, and Kubernetes Events for operational visibility.
+- Exposes Prometheus metrics for VM operations, ISO operations, and per-pool capacity.

 ## Current Scope